davidallendj/gdpm/README.md

 ## Planned Features

-*   [ ] Godot 4 Asset Library compatibility.
+- [x] Godot 4 Asset Library compatibility.

+- [ ] PKGBUILD for ArchLinux/Manjaro

-*   [ ] Multithreaded support.
+- [ ] Multithreaded downloading.

+- [ ] Proper updating.

+- [ ] Editor plugin (...maybe?...).

+- [ ] Complete Asset API including `auth`.

+- [ ] Support for paid assets.

+- [ ] Adapted to new Asset API.

-*   [ ] Dependency management.
+- [ ] Experimental dependency management.
 There is no way of handling dependencies using the Godot Asset API.
 This is a [hot topic](https://github.com/godotengine/godot-proposals/issues/142) and might change in the near future.

-*   [ ] Proper updating mechanism.

-*   [ ] Plugin integration into the editor.

-*   [ ] Complete integration with the Asset API including moderation tools.

-*   [ ] Login and register for access to repositories.

-*   [ ] Support for paid assets.

 ## Known Issues

-*   The code is currently changing so new issues will pop up often.
+*   The code is currently still changing so API is unstable.

 *   Logging doesn't write to file.